 • Metabolic health: Several studies have found that women who were overweight or living with obesity improved their blood sugar control and blood lipids (a potential risk factor for heart disease) after following an intermittent fasting routine.[26]

-However, it may be important for women to choose less stringent protocols, such as shorter fasts, including 14:10 (fast for 14 hours and eat within a 10-hour window) or 12:12 (fast for 12 hours and eat within a 12-hour window).
+However, it may be important for women to choose less stringent schedules, such as shorter fasts, including 14:10 (fast for 14 hours and eat within a 10-hour window) or 12:12 (fast for 12 hours and eat within a 12-hour window).

 A special case: PCOS